Recent Blog Articles

 Like any fighting force, the immune system army marches on its stomach.
 Healthy immune system warriors need good, regular nourishment.
 Scientists have long recognized that people who live in poverty and are malnourished are more vulnerable to infectious diseases.
-Whether the increased rate of disease is caused by malnutrition's effect on the immune system, however, is not certain.
+For example, researchers don't know whether any particular dietary factors, such as processed foods or high simple sugar intake, will have adversely affect immune function.
 There are still relatively few studies of the effects of nutrition on the immune system of humans.

 There is some evidence that various micronutrient deficiencies — for example, deficiencies of zinc, selenium, iron, copper, folic acid, and vitamins A, B6, C, and E — alter immune responses in animals, as measured in the test tube.
 However, the impact of these immune system changes on the health of animals is less clear, and the effect of similar deficiencies on the human immune response has yet to be assessed.

 So, what can you do?
 If you suspect your diet is not providing you with all your micronutrient needs — maybe, for instance, you don't like vegetables — taking a daily multivitamin and mineral supplement may bring other health benefits, beyond any possibly beneficial effects on the immune system.
 Taking megadoses of a single vitamin does not.
 More is not necessarily better.